 Beetles used as taxis in Mexico City

-Mini and the Citroën 2CV, the original-shape Beetle long outlasted predictions of its lifespan.
+Like its competitors, the Mini and the Citroën 2CV, the original-shape Beetle long outlasted predictions of its lifespan.
 It maintains a very strong following worldwide, being regarded as something of a "cult" car owing to its 1960s association with the hippie movement.
 Currently, there is a wide array of clubs that are concerned with the Beetle.
 The fans are quite diverse.
 Looks include the resto-look, Cal Look, German-look, resto-Cal Look, buggies, Baja bugs, old school, ratlook, etc. Part of their cult status is attributed to being one of a few cars with an air-cooled, horizontally-opposed engine design and the consequent ease of repair and modification as opposed to the more conventional and technically complex watercooled engine design.
 The original design flat-four boxer design had less than 200 moving parts.

 In the late 1990s, a group of Volkswagen enthusiasts formed Volkswagenism, a satirical religion based off of owners devoted loyalty to the Beetle, and the company.
 Under the leadership of founder Jason Gaudet, this "religion" has gained notariety through radio, television and print coverage from around the world...turning ordinary fans of the car into Volkswagenists.